facebookresearch/theseus/examples/README.md

 - tactile_pose_estimation.py: Is an example of how to set up learning models for tactile pose estimation, as described in [Sodhi et al. 2021](https://arxiv.org/abs/1705.10664)
 - backward_modes.py: Shows how to compute derivatives through Theseus solves and switch between backward modes.
+- se2_inverse.py: Is an example of numerically computing the inverse of SE2.

 These can be run from your root `theseus` directory by doing